certtools/intelmq/docs/Bots.md

 * `take_ticket`: whether to take the ticket (default: `true`)
 * `url_regex`: regular expression of an URL to search for in the ticket
 * `attachment_regex`: regular expression of an attachment in the ticket
 * `unzip_attachment`: whether to unzip a found attachment.
 Only the first file in the archive is used.
+Deprecated in favor of `extract_attachment`.

 The parameter `http_timeout_max_tries` is of no use in this collector.